-Foot bunion is a progressive deformity that will get worse with time.
-Michael Lai from the Podiatry Department at Singapore General Hospital shares the treatment options and pain management tips.
+Foot bunion is a progressive deformity that worsens with time.
+The Podiatry Department at Singapore General Hospital (SGH) shares the treatment options and pain management tips for the condition.

 Continued from previous page.